fike/dockerfiles/ubuntu-postgresql/9.1/README.md

-# PostgreSQL based Ubuntu Trusty
+# PostgreSQL based Ubuntu Vivid

-This respository is specified to use some PostgreSQL version based in the Ubuntu Trusty.
+This respository is specified to use some PostgreSQL version based in the Ubuntu Vivid.
 Here has only Dockerfiles and scripts to build containers.
 So, if you want just to use the container the Postgresql version specific, you can find in Docker Hub.